Chewy, tender and filled with pumpkin flavor, these brown butter iced pumpkin oatmeal cookies are going to be a new family favorite!

 In a small saucepan, cook the butter over low-medium heat until it browns.

-Immediately remove from heat and pour it into a bowl.
-Allow to cool about 10 minutes.
+Remove from heat and pour it into a bowl.
+Allow to cool for 10 minutes.

 Add the powdered sugar, whisking until all lumps have dissolved.
 Drizzle over the cooled cookies.